Deep, Deep Learning with BART: Results

 \subsection{Reconstructions with BART}

-To compare the reconstruction quality of our implementations of VarNet and MoDL with the TensorFlow implementations, we have trained both networks using the datasets provided with the respective publications.
-In the following, the dataset published with the VarNet is referred to as knee-dataset and the dataset published with MoDL is referred to as brain-dataset.
-VarNet was trained for 30 epochs algorithm with a batch size $N_\mathrm{b}=10$ on 300 slices of 15 subjects from the \cd{coronal_pd_fs} directory, while the 20 central slices of the remaining 5 subjects were used for evaluation.
+We have trained VarNet and MoDL on the datasets provided with the respective publications using the BART and TensorFlow implementations to compare the reconstruction quality.
+VarNet was trained for 30 epochs algorithm with a batch size $N_\mathrm{b}=10$ on 300 randomly ordered slices of 15 subjects from the \texttt{coronal\_pd\_fs} directory, while 20 slices of the remaining 5 subjects were used for evaluation.
+The 15-coil fully-sampled k-space data was retrospectively subsampled (4-fold regular undersampling, 28 auto calibration lines).
 MoDL was trained with batch size $N_\mathrm{b}=10$ in a two-step-approach, i.e. the weights were initialized for 100 epochs using $T=1$ unrolled iteration and afterwards the network was trained for 50 epochs with $T=10$.
-For evaluation, the central 100 slices from the test dataset were used.
-The default network parameters described in the methods part were used for both networks and only the input data of VarNet were normalized.
+The brain dataset of MoDL consists of 5 subjects acquired with a 12 channel head coil.
+90 slices of the first 4 subjects (360 in total) were used for training and 100 slices of the remaining subject for testing.
+Subsampled k-space data was generated from the fully-sampled images by multiplying them with provided coil sensitivity maps, Fourier transform, subsampling (variable density with acceleration 6, no auto-calibration region) and addition of Gaussian noise with standard deviation $\sigma = 0.001$.
+This procedure is used in the TensorFlow implementation to produce training data.
+We only used normalization as described above for the knee data of VarNet.
 We show example reconstructions based on the respective networks and implementations in \figref{fig:vn_modl_cmp}.
-Both implementations of the respective networks perform quite similar and better than the classical $\ell_1$-Wavelet regularized compressed sensing reconstruction.
-The TensorFlow implementation has a lower SSIM in the example reconstruction due to an offset in the background.
-To have a fair comparison based on the image content, we used the coil sensitivity maps as a foreground mask to compute the PSNR and SSIM of the respective evaluation datasets.
-We present the resulting metrics as box plots in \figref{fig:vn_modl_cmp}.
-Both implementations of the respective networks perform similar in terms of PSNR and SSIM.
+Both implementations of the respective networks perform quite similar and better than the classical $\ell_1$-Wavelet regularized reconstruction.
+To support this statement quantitatively, we computed the PSNR and SSIM for each slice in the evaluation dataset and visualize the results in the boxplots in \figref{fig:vn_modl_cmp}.
+Moreover, we compare in Supporting Information \figref{supfig:train_history} the mean PSNR and SSIM of the VarNet evaluation dataset computed after each training epoch.